Request A Free Estimate

 Annual chimney maintenance can help you to avoid unnecessary and unsightly costs.
-Ignoring your chimney can lead to lost heated air (imagine dollar bills being blown out of your chimney and into the cool, winter night sky), harmful smoke or gases being filtered into the home, or even a chimney fire.
-These annual maintenance check ups remove flammable creosote, the major cause of chimney fires, and identifies other performance impairments.
+Ignoring your chimney can lead to lost heated air (imagine dollar bills being blown out of your chimney and into the cool, winter night sky), harmful smoke or gases being filtered into the home or even a chimney fire.
+These chimney inspections and cleanings remove flammable creosote, the major cause of chimney fires, and identify other performance impairments.

 - Get chimney cleaned twice a year if you burn more than three cords of wood annually.

 - Have chimney cap installed to prevent objects, rain, and snow from falling into your chimney and reduce downdrafts.

 - Replace a poorly-sealing damper to prevent heat loss.

 - Install carbon monoxide detectors and smoke detectors throughout your home–near fireplace and bedrooms.

 - Close your damper when fireplace is not in use.

 Our Roofing Contractors, Roofers, Siding, and Chimney Certified Experts Are Ready To Help.